 - 1. If the component is part of a child care facility, the program director shall be accountable to the facility director.
 If the component is an entity unto itself the program director may also be the facility director. - 2.
-The program director shall have completed the following training: - a.
-Communicable disease control - b.
-Recognition and care of usual childhood illness - c.
-CPR certification - d.
-First aid certification
+The program director shall have completed the following training: - Communicable disease control a. - Recognition and care of usual childhood illness b. - CPR certification C. - First aid certification d

-- 1. Infant 1:3; Maximum group size = 6 - 2.
+- 1. Infant/Toddler 1:3; Maximum group size = 6 - 2.
 Preschool/School age 1:5 Maximum group size = 10 - 3.
 Staff shall be separated in the same manner children are separated to prevent cross infection.

 - 1. Children shall be provided with quiet activities according to their age and abilities. - 2.
-Caregivers shall: - a.
-Administer medicine according to prescribed instructions - b.
-Take temperature frequently or as needed - c.
-Monitor any changes in condition - d.
-Record necessary medical or physiological data or changes
+Caregivers shall: - Administer medicine according to prescribed instructions Take temperature frequently or as needed а - b - c. - d. - Monitor any changes in condition Record necessary medical or physiological data or changes Notify parents immediately if their child's condition changes significantly e. for the worse, especially if the condition meets one of the excludable diseases or symptoms - 3.
+The child shall be removed immediately from sick care when his/her condition meets one of the excludable diseases or symptoms.

-- e.
-Notify parents immediately if their child's condition changes significantly for the worse, especially if the condition meets one of the excludable diseases or symptoms - 3.
-The child shall be removed immediately from sick care when his/her condition meets one of the excludable diseases or symptoms. - 4.
-Children may be returned to regular day care when a doctor's statement has been obtained or when the child is free of symptoms for 24 hours.
+4. Children may be returned to regular day care when a doctor's statement has been obtained or when the child is free of symptoms for 24 hours.